abheeshta97/ExcelR-Final-Project/README.md

-# Project: Review Analysis for a Given Product on Amazon
+# ExcelR Project: Review Analysis for a Given Product on Amazon
 # Objective
 Analyzing customer reviews of a given product on Amazon and building a model to classify reviews according to sentiment (Positive, Negative or Neutral).
 The reviews should be automatically updated every week.
 # Tools/Tech Used